Excel provides a data analysis tool called Descriptive Statistics which produces a summary of the key statistics for a data set.

 The output from the Excel Descriptive Statistics data analysis tool is given on the right side of Figure 3.
 To use the Real Statistics data analysis tool, enter Ctrl-m and select the Descriptive Statistics and Normality option.
 A dialog box will now appear.
-Select the Descriptive Statistics option and the following output will be displayed:
+Insert A5:B18 into the Input Range, make sure Column headings included with data is checked and select the Descriptive Statistics option.
+The following output will be displayed:

 Figure 4 – Real Statistics Descriptive Statistics data analysis tool